VOC Resource Guide

 What is a Volatile Organic Compound, or VOC?

 If you’ve been feeling sick without explanation or without a known cause, have your indoor air tested for VOCs (volatile organic compounds).
 Here’s why:

 VOCs are toxic vapors that are off-gassed from man-made materials, and everyday household (and workplace) items.
 VOCs cause poor indoor air quality, commonly referred to as “indoor air pollution.”
-Did you know that the air indoors can be up to 100x more polluted than the air outside?
+Did you know that the air indoors can be up to 100 times more polluted than the air outside?
 VOCs can be very dangerous to your health and can be toxic.

 - New carpeting